-Demand-side platform (DSP), supply-side platform (SSP), and data management platform (DMP) are the building blocks of advertising technology.
-All those platforms might feel similar, but in fact, they are not.
+Demand-side platforms (DSP), supply-side platforms (SSP), and data management platforms (DMP) are the building blocks of advertising technology.
+All those platforms might feel similar, but they are not.

-This article explains the key differences between SSP and DSP, as well as the importance of DMP and where they fit in the programmatic advertising ecosystem.
+This article explains the key differences between SSP and DSP, the importance of DMP and where they fit in the programmatic advertising ecosystem.

-A DSP allows advertisers to buy ad impressions across many publishers’ websites in the most efficient way, while an SSP does exactly the opposite–it allows publishers to sell their ad inventory to advertisers at the highest possible price.
+A DSP allows advertisers to buy ad impressions across many publishers’ websites most efficiently, while an SSP allows publishers to sell their ad inventory to advertisers at the highest possible price.

-A DSP stands for demand-side platform.
-It is software used to buy ads in an automated way.
-It is used by advertisers and allows them to buy ad impressions from ad exchanges, like Google AdX.
+A DSP is software used to buy ads in an automated way.
+Advertisers use it, and it allows them to buy ad impressions from ad exchanges, like Google AdX.

 What is an ad exchange?

-An ad exchange is a place where publishers and advertisers come together to trade digital media, like display, video, and mobile ads.
+An ad exchange is where publishers and advertisers combine to trade digital media, like display, video, and mobile ads.

 Publishers make their ad inventories available through ad exchanges, while advertisers purchase them via real-time bidding (RTB).
-Thus, there are no humans involved, and impressions are sold to the highest bidder.
+Thus, no humans involved, and impressions are sold to the highest bidder.

 DSPs allow advertisers to buy ad impressions across multiple publishers’ websites targeted to specific users based on parameters like the users’ location or previous browsing behavior.

-They also decide which ad impressions would be the most efficient and cheapest choice for the advertiser.
+They also decide which ad impressions would be the most efficient and cheapest for the advertiser.